 We also compare our results with the analytical model by Kärcher (2002), which includes a more sophisticated representation of nucleation and growth.
-The relevant equations are treated using typ-

-- 625 ical time scales and approximation of the occuring intergrals.
+The relevant equations are treated using typical timescales and approximation of the occurring integrals.
 Comparison with results by Kärcher (2002) shows good agreement as well.
 Actually, in our investigations with the reduced model we found low ice crystal number concentrations similar to results by Kärcher (2002); the dependence of number concentrations on w and T also agrees very well with analytical considerations by Kärcher (2002).
-However, our approach goes beyond the results by Kärcher (2002) since we allow for sed- - 630 imentation of ice crystals.
-This additional process leads to the oscillatory behaviour in both states, whereas in the study by Kärcher (2002) a quasi steady state at ice saturation is reached soon.
+However, our approach goes beyond the results by Kärcher (2002) since we allow for sedimentation of ice crystals.
+This additional process leads to the oscillatory behaviour in both states, whereas in the study by Kärcher (2002) a quasi-steady state at ice saturation is reached soon.
 Especially the continuous nucleation in the state 1 scenario (stable focus, damped oscillation) is only possible if we allow for sedimentation of ice crystals.
-Otherwise, the nucleation event would stop after depositional growth has reduced the supersaturation such that nucleation rates become negli- - 635 gible.
-Thus, we can state that our scenarios might be more realistic, although values of mass and number concentrations in both studies are very similar.
+Otherwise, the nucleation event would stop after depositional growth has reduced the supersaturation such that nucleation rates become negligible.
+Thus, our scenarios might be more realistic, although values of mass and number concentrations in both studies are very similar.